palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 ## Where you come in

-This milestone represents a milestone for our team, but we still have a lot of work to do.
+This release represents a milestone for our team, but we still have a lot of work to do.
 This includes, but is not limited to:

-- Bulletproofing the install process
+- Bulletproofing the analysis process of the campaign browser
-- Adding more documentation
-- Regularly generating the flat tables and hosting them online
+- Expanding our documentation to more fuller explain the contents of the raw CAL-ACCESS database
-- Create project for lobbying reports (This is already underway at [django-calaccess-lobbying-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser))
+-  (This is already underway at [django-calaccess-lobbying-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser))
 - Getting ready for November elections

 Whether you're a California journalist or developer passionate about our mission, or a curious person who's looking to contribute, we'd love your help.
 Keep an eye out on the [California Civic Data Coalition website](http://www.californiacivicdata.org/) for more updates on our progress.